 Eating less than you were before doesn't feel like you're doing something proactive.
 It's a passive action.
 But exercise?
 Exercise feels so much better than a diet.
 You're DOING something, which is what we're compelled to do when we want to change anything in life.

-Unfortunately, for weight loss the best thing you can do is put the fork down and wait a few months.
+Unfortunately, for weight loss the best thing you can do is put the fork down and wait a few months, plus you also have the option of getting a liposuction from the plastic surgeons in Sydney.

 ...All right the above paragraphs are just me bullshitting, but those are my personal experiences.
 (Maybe they're yours too - I'm not sure, so you should let me know what your experiences are in the comments)